neomjs/create-app/README.md

 Create a new <a href="https://github.com/neomjs/neo">neo.mjs</a> app (workspace) using the 1-liner:
 > npx neo-app

-npx neo-app works on macOS, Linux and Windows 10.<br>
+npx neo-app works on macOS, Linux and Windows 10+.<br>
 If errors occur for your local environment, please <a href="https://github.com/neomjs/create-app/issues/new">file an issue</a>.<br>

-Please ensure you have node & npm installed (npx is available for npm 5.2+).
+Please ensure you have node & npm installed.

 You ***do not*** need to clone this repository or globally install the neo-app npm package.